This man posts a daily ‘bad dad joke’ in his front yard. People groan, but they love it.

 “He loves to make really bad jokes,” Darcy said.
 “He makes a lot of puns.”

-One joke from the book has developed the most discourse.
+One joke from the book has prompted the most discourse.
 On day eight, he wrote:

 “I ordered a chicken and an egg from Amazon.
 I’ll let you know.”